Catch-22 Greed Quotes

 Nately had spent the last thirty-two hours at twenty dollars an hour with the apathetic whore he adored, and he had nothing left of his pay or of the lucrative allowance he received every month from his wealthy and generous father.
 That meant he could not spend time with her any more.
 She would not allow him to walk beside her as she strolled the pavements soliciting other servicemen, and she was infuriated when she spied him trailing her from a distance.
 He was free to hang around her apartment if he cared to, but there was no certainty that she would be there.
 And she would give him nothing unless he could pay.
 (16.103)

-Nately's prostitute is so greedy that she prefers money over Nately's love.
-In fact, love counts for so little that she leaves Nately when he can no longer pay her, and breaks his heart by finding other men capable of paying her fees.
+Nately's prostitute prefers money over Nately's love.
+In fact, love counts for so little that she leaves Nately when he can no longer pay her, and breaks his heart by finding other men who are capable of paying her fees.

 The planes were decorated with flamboyant squadron emblems illustrating such laudable ideals as Courage, Might, Justice, Truth, Liberty, Love, Honor and Patriotism that were painted out at once by Milo's mechanics with a double coat of flat white and replaced in garish purple with the stenciled name M & M ENTERPRISES, FINE FRUITS AND PRODUCE.
 (24.37)